Graywizard888/Enhancify/README.md

 4) Implemented Aunali RevancedExeriments source
 5) The Internal Storage/Revancify path changed to Internal Storage/Enhancify

+6) added custom sources feature

-6) And many more in Future
+7) And many more in Future
 ____________________________________

 Installation :-